isidoregpt/QuatGenV1/docs/CHEMIST_GUIDE.md

 **Why it matters**: The quality of predictions depends entirely on training data quality.
 ChEMBL data comes from peer-reviewed sources, with standardized units and curated annotations—making it the gold standard for computational drug discovery.

+**Live Data Access**: In addition to using ChEMBL data for model training, Quat Generator Pro queries the ChEMBL API in real-time to retrieve bioactivity data for reference compounds and to validate predictions against known experimental values when available.
+This requires an internet connection during benchmarking operations.

 **Reference**: Mendez, D., et al. (2019).
 "ChEMBL: towards direct deposition of bioassay data." *Nucleic Acids Research*, 47(D1), D930-D940.

 ---